 Step 3.
 Complete the e-QIP Online Application

 Step 4.
-Sign the e-QIP Signature Forms and Submit to the Requesting Official .
+Sign the e-QIP Signature Forms and Submit to OPM

-Step 6.
-Pick Up and Activate Your GSA Access Card at the Activation Center.
+Step 5.
+Pick Up and Activate Your GSA Access Card at the Enrollment Center.

-Follow the instructions in the email from your Regional Credentialing Officer (RCO) or MSO to pick up and activate your GSA Access Card.
+Follow the instructions in the email from your Regional OMA POC/Central Office HSSO POC or USAccess to pick up and activate your GSA Access Card.

 How to Safeguard Your Personal Identification Number (PIN)

 Never write down your PIN or share it with anyone.